AshtonMH474/RecroWebsite/content/pages/careers.md

           LifeTime Fitness or up to $270 per month for your own fitness directive.
         content: ''
-      - title: UNIQUE COMPENSATION MODELS
+      - title: Employee Equity Program
         icon: FaQuestionCircle
         description: >
           Recro offers a unique approach to compensation beyond traditional